auth0/docs/articles/product-lifecycle/migration/guides/lock-ios-v1-v2.md

   - enable-mobile-auth
   - migrate
 ---
-# Migrating from Lock iOS v1 to v2
+# Migration Guide: Lock iOS v1 to v2

 <dfn data-key="lock">Lock</dfn> 2.0 is the latest major release of Lock iOS-OSX.
 This guide is provided in order to ease the transition of existing applications using Lock 1.x to the latest APIs.